 Norah Breekveldt has over twenty-five years' line and consulting experience in human resources, change management and organisational effectiveness across a broad range of sectors including government, oil and chemical industry, manufacturing, supply chain distribution and financial services.
 She has coordinated the delivery of career transition services internally during her corporate HR roles with top companies and has been directly involved in the provision of career transition services for senior executives and CEOs as a career transition coach since 2007.
 Norah has also held a number of directorships on board of not-for-profit organisations.
 She is a member of the Australian Institute of Management, a graduate of the Institute of Company Directors (GAICD) and an associate certified coach (ACC) with the International Coaching Federation.
 She is a recipient of the Telstra Business Women's Award and author of Career Interrupted, and Sideways To The Top: 10 Stories Of Successful Women That Will Change Your Thinking About Careers Forever.
 Her newest book Me and My Mentor: How mentoring supercharged the careers of 11 extraordinary women was realsed in early 2018.

 Anthony Breslin is a prominent Australian visual and performance artist.
 He graduated with a Fine Art degree from RMIT University in 1999; completed a residency at New York’s exclusive and prestigious Point B Studios in 2007; and was the recipient of the International Award for Emerging Artists at the 2008 Shanghai Art Fair.
 Breslin’s work has been showcased in solo and group shows in Australia, the US, the UK, Switzerland, the Czech Republic and China, and his most famous works include Trybe: An Opera in Paint and a window- display installation commissioned by Myer on Bourke Street, Melbourne.
 Breslin has also worked as a designer/art director for music videos, of which one was awarded an Aria and another nominated for Best Design at the AFI Awards, and he has been featured in a number of art magazines and newspapers.
 Recently he has been working on large-scale performance and installation projects at schools in Victoria and NSW.
-Breslin is the author of Frantic Bloom.
+Breslin is the author of Frantic Bloom and Brezania.

 Judith Raphael Buckrich